 The Group has a policy of fair consideration of job applications by disabled persons having regard to their abilities and aptitude.
 The Group's policy prohibits discrimination against disabled persons in the recruitment, training and career development of its employees.
 In the event of members of staff becoming disabled, every effort is made to ensure that their employment with the Group continues and that appropriate training is arranged.
 It is the policy of the Group that the training, career development and promotion of disabled persons should, as far as possible, be identical to those of other employees.
-The Group had no disable persons in it's employment as at 31 December, 2021.
+The company had no disable in its employment as at 31 December 2021